Obstacles to Discussing Abuse in the Church

-We couldn't fully address each of the above points in a single post, but we would suggest the following responses.
+We can't fully address each of those concerns in a single post, but we would suggest the following.

 We can teach children of any age that hitting, slapping, or unnecessary forced restraint is wrong.
 Regarding sexual abuse, teachers can equip and educate in developmentally-appropriate ways:

 - For very young students or children with intellectual disabilities, we can focus on simple prevention and rules of thumb, like the swimsuit rule.

 - Older children can understand boundaries and personal ownership somewhat better.

 - And leading into puberty, when we frame sexual activity as an expression of loving intimacy, we can also explain that some individuals will try to abuse this capacity.